dhagrow/profig/README.rst

-fig
+profig
 ===

-*fig* is a configuration library for Python.
+*profig* is a configuration library for Python.

 Motivation
 ----------